System profiling, Applications tracing and Trace analysis

 Simpleperf Report

-The report command is used to report profiling data generated by the record command.
-The following example assumes being executed following the previous simpleperf record ls command example:
+The following example assumes being executed following the previous simpleperf record ls

 # this example assumes and follows the run of the previous "simpleperf record ls" example